 The Federal Child Abuse Prevention and Treatment Act (CAPTA) defines sexual abuse as “the employment, use, persuasion, inducement, enticement, or coercion of any child to engage in, or assist any other person to engage in, any sexually explicit conduct or simulation of such conduct for the purpose of producing a visual depiction of such conduct; or the rape, and in cases of caretaker or inter-familial relationships, statutory rape, molestation, prostitution, or another form of sexual exploitation of children, or incest with children.”

 If you are concerned that a child is being sexually abused, listen carefully to see if the child talks about sex or seems to know things about sex they shouldn’t know at their age.
 A child may be a victim of sexual abuse if they wet the bed, have nightmares, frequently run away, have difficulty sitting or walking or display a lack of desire to change clothes for physical activity at school.
 A drastic change in appetite can also be a sign of sexual abuse.

 Armed with this knowledge, you play an important role in protecting those who cannot protect themselves.
-Keep in mind that if a child exhibits one of these symptoms on its own, that doesn’t necessarily mean he or she is being abused or neglected.
+Keep in mind that if a child displays one of these symptoms on their own, that doesn’t necessarily mean he or she is being abused or neglected.
 What appears to be a symptom of passive behavior could just be a personality trait, or what looks like an unexplainable bruise could just be a minor playground injury that they don’t remember receiving.
-Use your best judgment and make sure you’re trained in the signs so that you feel confident in your decision.
+This Child Abuse Prevention Month and throughout the year, use your best judgment and make sure you’re trained in the signs so that you feel confident in your decision.